-A Psychologist holds a Ph.D, while an Psychotherapist (RP) holds a Master's degree.
-A Psychologist has the ability to diagnose clients, which an RP cannot do, but usually your family doctor is your best choice for a diagnosis anyway for mental health (if that is something you are looking for).
-Your family doctor can diagnose mental health in a regular appointment, which is covered by OHIP, as is all medical care by family doctors.
+A Psychologist holds a Ph.D, while an Psychotherapist (RP) holds a Master's degree or equivalent.
+A Psychologist has the ability to diagnose clients, which an RP cannot do.
+Your family doctor is also able to diagnosis for mental health and they are covered by our healthcare (if that is something you are looking for).

-A Psychologist may be a good choice for complex and persistent mental illnesses, or if you require specific testing, or assessments, reports, and so on, as they do have a higher level of education in those specific areas - but if you are looking at the therapy aspect of counselling, the services by an RP and a Psychologist are virtually the same and the training is very much the same.
+A Psychologist may be a good choice for complex and persistent mental illnesses, or if you require specific testing, or assessments, reports, and so on, as they do have a more specific level of training in those specific areas.
+Both RP's and Psychologists are trained in and offer therapy approaches like CBT, ACT, narrative approaches, as well as safe and supportive counselling space for clients.

 I know that is a lot of information, but I hope that helps you in making the right decision for you and/or your family in finding the right service provider and choosing the route that best fits your specific needs.
 Feel free to contact me if you have any further questions.

 Please don't hesitate to contact Cheryl if you have any additional questions or concerns about the counselling process.

 These are some of my favourite resources I often refer clients to: